anjannair/blog/docs/Linux/elementaryos-setup.md

 Once the image file is downloaded Etcher does the magic.
 The process takes some time so hold tight.

 ### Booting
 The device used to install Elementary in my case was Dell hence on booting **F12** was enough to enter Boot Mode.
 Once you are in boot mode the USB should be visible in the options on the left (varies per device).
-Click on it and viola!
+Click on it and voila!

 - If you are booting from the EOS image for the first time let it run a file check.
 Once the check is done a basic setup screen will pop-up.
 Select the clear drive option and wait for some time.
 - Optionally the demo mode can be tried on first to check how your device suits with EOS.